Giftbit/Lightrail-API-V2-Docs/apiary-sources/api-sections/contacts.md

 ## Contacts [/contacts/]

 Contacts are the people or businesses who buy products or services from you.
-They're identified by a unique `contactId`.
+They're identified by a unique `id`.

 ---
 {% include 'endpoints/contacts-create.md' %}